-1 ARTICLE 4 2 CONDUCT OF AGENT 3 4 SECTION 401.
+1 ARTICLE 4 2 CONDUCT OF AGENT 3 SECTION 401.
 DUTIES.
-5 (a) Once an agent accepts the designation under a durable power of attorney or 6 undertakes to exercise authority conveyed by the principal, a fiduciary relationship is created, and 7 except as otherwise provided in the durable power of attorney, the agent is under a duty to act 8 with reasonable care for the benefit of the principal.
-9 (b) The agent's fiduciary obligation includes the duty to: 10 (1) act in the best interest of the principal; 11 (2) avoid conflicts of interest that would impair the agent's ability to act in the 12 principal's best interest; 13 (3) keep a complete record of all receipts, disbursements, and transactions conducted on behalf of the principal; and 14 15 (4) take no action beyond the scope of the authority granted by the durable power of 16 attorney.
-17 (c) Notwithstanding subsection (b)(2), an agent who acts with reasonable care for the 18 benefit of the principal is not liable solely because the agent also benefits from the act or has 19 individual or conflicting interests in relation to the property or affairs of the principal.
-20 (d) Except as otherwise provided in the durable power of attorney, the agent is not 21 required to render a report of transactions conducted on behalf of the principal unless requested 22 by the principal, a guardian, conservator, or other fiduciary appointed for the principal, by court 23 order, or, upon the death of the principal, the personal representative or successor in interest of 24 the principal's estate.
-25
+4 (a) An agent's acceptance of the designation under a durable power of attorney or 5 exercise of authority granted by the principal creates a fiduciary relationship and, except as 6 otherwise provided in the durable power of attorney, the agent is under a duty to act with 7 reasonable care for the benefit of the principal.
+8 (b) An agent has the duty to: 9 (1) act in the best interest of the principal; 10 (2) subject to Subsection (c), avoid conflicts of interest that would impair the agent's 11 ability to act in the best interest of the principal; 12 (3) keep a complete record of all receipts, disbursements, and transactions conducted 13 on behalf of the principal; and 14 (4) take no action beyond the scope of the authority granted by the durable power of 15 attorney.
+16 (c) An agent who acts with reasonable care for the benefit of the principal is not liable 17 solely because the agent also benefits from the act or has individual or conflicting interests in 18 relation to the property or affairs of the principal.
+19 (d) Except as otherwise provided in the durable power of attorney, an agent is not 20 required to report transactions conducted on behalf of the principal unless requested by the 21 principal, a guardian, conservator, or other fiduciary appointed for the principal, or, upon the death of the principal, by the personal representative or successor in interest of the principal's

-SECTION 402.
-EXONERATION PROVISION.
-The principal may provide in the

-1 durable power of attorney that the agent is liable only if the agent acts in bad faith.
-This 2 exoneration is binding on the principal and the principal's successors.
-3 4 SECTION 403.
-JUDICIAL REVIEW OF AGENT CONDUCT.
-Upon petition by an 5 interested person, the court may construe a durable power of attorney and review the agent's 6 conduct under the applicable fiduciary standards.
-Persons who may petition the court include: 7 (1) the principal; 8 (2) the principal's spouse, parent or child; 9 (3) any person who would qualify as an intestate successor of the principal; 10 (4) any person named in the principal's will or as a beneficiary of a trust created by or for 11 the principal; 12 (5) any governmental agency with regulatory authority to protect the welfare of the 13 principal; 14 (6) any other person who demonstrates sufficient interest in the principal's welfare.
-15 16 SECTION 404.
-AGENT LIABILITY.
-Except as otherwise provided in the durable power 17 of attorney, an agent who acts negligently, fraudulently or otherwise dishonestly and causes loss 18 or damage to the principal or the principal's successors in interest shall be liable to the principal 19 or the principal's successors in interest for the loss or damage, together with reasonable 20 attorney's fees, and punitive damages as allowed by law.
-21 22 SECTION 405.
+1 estate, or ordered by a court.
+2 SECTION 402.
+EXONERATION.
+The principal may provide in the durable power of 3 attorney that the agent is liable only if the agent acts in bad faith.
+The exoneration is binding on 4 the principal and the principal's successors in interest.
+5 SECTION 403.
+JUDICIAL REVIEW.
+Upon petition by an interested person, the 6 court may construe a durable power of attorney and review the agent's conduct under the 7 applicable fiduciary standards.
+Persons who may petition the court include: 8 (1) the principal; 9 (2) the principal's spouse, parent or child; 10 (3) any person who would qualify as an intestate successor of the principal; 11 (4) any person named as a beneficiary in the principal's will or as a beneficiary of a trust 12 created by or for the principal; 13 (5) any governmental agency having regulatory authority to protect the welfare of the 14 principal; 15 (6) any other person who demonstrates sufficient interest in the principal's welfare.
+16 SECTION 404.
+AGENT'S LIABILITY.
+Except as otherwise provided in the durable 17 power of attorney, an agent who acts negligently, fraudulently or dishonestly and causes loss or 18 damage to the principal or the principal's successors in interest is liable to the principal or the 19 principal's successors in interest for the loss or damage, together with reasonable attorney's fees, 20 and for punitive damages as allowed by law.

+notice to any of the following persons:

+SECTION 405.
 AGENT RESIGNATION; NOTICE.
-An agent may resign by any of the 23 following means: 24 (1) If the principal has capacity, by giving notice to the principal.
-25 (2) If a conservator or guardian has been appointed for the principal, by giving notice to 26 the conservator or guardian.
+An agent may resign by giving